MySQL Database Service

 Encrypted connections

 Although authentication details are always protected, full connections between MySQL clients and the server are not encrypted by default.
 For many web sites in a controlled environment this is acceptable.
-However, if your application needs extra security, it is possible to use SSL/TLS encryption for all database communication.
+However, if your application needs extra security, you can use SSL/TLS encryption for all database communication.

 Command-line